 Egg Freezing is available at the Center of Reproductive Medicine and may be used by qualifying patients who wish to delay childbearing for any reason.
 As technology has improved, the number of women opting for cryopreservation as a means to postpone family building is steadily rising.
 There are many reasons for women to consider embryo preservation.

 In women, fertility begins to decrease around the age of 30 and elective fertility preservation offers the option of freezing and storing eggs at a younger age, thus allowing a woman to choose when she is ready for a family.
 Young women may wish to delay having a child while completing their education or starting a career.
 Or women may wish to delay starting a family until they have found a life partner.
-Freezing eggs allows women to use their own younger eggs later in life in order to avoid many of the risks associated with advanced age reproduction, effectively delaying their own biological clock.
+Embryo preservation allows women to use their own younger eggs later in life in order to avoid many of the risks associated with advanced age reproduction, effectively delaying their own biological clock.

 Another compelling reason to freeze eggs is to preserve fertility prior to treatment for cancer and other diseases.
 There are some treatments, like chemotherapy and radiation, wherein there is a high likelihood that women will lose most if not all of their eggs and effectively be in menopause after they survive their cancer.
 In order to conserve fertility in these women, it is necessary to preserve eggs or embryos prior to treatment.
 Our staff is committed to assisting patients with all due urgency for care to provide services within necessary timelines so as not to delay essential treatments.